Seneca-BSA/bsa/docs/seh500/lab4.md

 1. Which line(s) in Example #2 is responsible for looping through the char array and explain how it works?

-1. How are Example Code #3 and Example Code #1 difference in terms of loop and comparison?
+1. How are Example Code #3 and Example Code #1 different in terms of loop(s) and comparison statement(s)?

 1. Write a program in assembly language that counts how many vowels and non-vowels are in "SEH500 is very cool! (your name here)" (REPLACE (your name here) with your name).